Chart Color Schemes

 Paradise Point - Hollywell has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 11 projects likely to impact the area.
-Key projects are The Sovereign Collection, Northpoint Residences, Promenade at Sovereign Shores, and Hope Island Marina Shopping Centre Expansion.
-Below is a list of those most relevant.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total 11 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include The Sovereign Collection, Northpoint Residences, Promenade at Sovereign Shores, and Hope Island Marina Shopping Centre Expansion, with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.